Summer flowering bulbs

 Below we discuss some popular summer bloomers and provide information on which location is best for them.Non-hardy perennial summer bloomers

 At Bloemoloog.nl you can order summer bloomers from January to June that are grown exclusively by organic growers.
-We deliver within 3 working days with PostNL!
+We deliver from mid-March within 3 working days with PostNL!